Content Audits

 That said:

-You might have published some of your content with the sole purpose of building backlinks.
+You might have published some of your content with the sole purpose of building backlinks (both external and internal links).

 If so, you don’t want to ONLY evaluate your content based on the traffic it brings in.
 You also want to take a look at how many backlinks that content generated for your site.

-For example, last year we published a voice search SEO study.
+For example, a few years ago we published a voice search SEO study.

 That page doesn’t even crack the top 30 in terms of monthly traffic.